 Grammy award winning conductor Ragnar Bohlin began his tenure as Chorus Director of the San Francisco Symphony in March 2007.
 In 2010 the San Francisco Symphony and Chorus garnered three Grammy Awards for their recording of Mahler’s Symphony No. 8, including for Best Choral Performance under Bohlin’s direction.
+With them, Bohlin has conducted works such as Handel's Messiah, Bach's B-minor Mass and Christmas Oratorio and Orff's Carmina Burana.
 He holds a master’s degree in organ and conducting and a postgraduate degree in conducting from the Royal Academy of Music in Stockholm.
 Bohlin studied with the renowned choir director Eric Ericson and studied piano with Peter Feuchtwanger in London on a British Council scholarship.
-He studied singing with the great Swedish tenor Nicolai Gedda and has also appeared as an oratory tenor.
+He studied singing with the great Swedish tenor Nicolai Gedda and has also appeared as an oratorio tenor.

 With Stockholm’s KFUM Chamber Choir, the Maria Magdalena Motet Choir and the Maria Vocal Ensemble, Bohlin has toured internationally and won numerous prizes in international competitions.
 He has prepared choruses for some of the world’s foremost conductors, including Michael Tilson Thomas, Herbert Blomstedt, Valery Gergiev, Esa-Pekka Salonen, and Alan Gilbert.

 Bohlin has appeared regularly on Swedish radio with the Swedish Radio Choir, the Maria Vocal Ensemble, and the Maria Magdalena Motet Choir and has worked with The Ericson Chamber Choir, the Royal Philharmonic Choir and the Opera Choir of Stockholm.